 'Decolonising International Political Economy: Challenges and Ways Forward'

-The focus of this year's debate will be on challenges facing the move to decolonise universities and curricula, with a specific focus on IPE and politics more generally.
+The focus of this year's debate was on challenges facing the move to decolonise universities and curricula, with a specific focus on IPE and politics more generally.
 From international inequalities to imperial legacies, IPE as a discipline faces increasing pressure to address some of the colonial assumptions embedded within it.
 Given its focus on the global, IPE in particular should be situated in relation to debates around power, knowledge production, imperialism, racism, and the neoliberal academy.
-What would a decolonised IPE curricula and classroom look like, and what are some of the challenges facing this shift?
+The debate discussed questions such as: what would a decolonised IPE curricula and classroom look like, and what are some of the challenges facing this shift?

 (For details please see: Calendar)